Orange Cake Recipe (Moist, Made With Whole Oranges)

 Recipe Notes

-2. Flour options: You can substitute 1/4 of the flour (1/2 cup/68g) with almond flour or whole wheat flour.
+• Flour options: You can substitute up to 1/4 of the flour (in this recipe, 1/2 cup/68g) with almond flour or whole wheat flour.
+More than that will make the cake dense.

-3. Orange frosting/glaze: The recipe makes enough of a thinner frosting/glaze to cover the top of the cake.
-If you want a thicker, more traditional buttercream frosting, use 1 1/2 cups (180g) icing sugar, 1/4 cup (4 tbsp, 1/2 stick or 57g) butter and 2-3 tbsp orange juice.
-It might be easier to use a food processor or hand electric mixer if making the traditional frosting (instead of a fork).
+• Orange frosting/glaze: The recipe makes enough thinner frosting/glaze to cover the top of the cake.
+If you want a thicker, more traditional buttercream frosting (easier with a food processor or electric mixer, use:

-• A chocolate buttercream frosting like we use on our best banana cake would also be fantastic because chocolate and orange are a perfect match.
+• A chocolate buttercream frosting like we use on our best banana cake is a fantastic option because chocolate and orange are a perfect match.

-• Or try this cream cheese frosting from Sally’s Baking Addiction.
-Add orange zest if you like.
+• Or try this cream cheese frosting from our blueberry cake recipe.
+Add orange zest to it if you like.

-5. Lower calorie, lower fat version: Substitute half the butter with unsweetened applesauce using 6 tbsp butter and 6 tbsp apple sauce.
-And skip the frosting (just dust with icing sugar)
+• Lower calorie, lower fat version: Substitute half the butter with unsweetened applesauce using 6 tbsp butter and 6 tbsp applesauce.
+And skip the frosting (just dust with icing sugar).

 • The whole orange cake can be stored at room temperature for 3-4 days in an airtight container to keep it fresh and moist.